 6. Best budget variable ND filter:

 Variable ND filters solve an interesting problem faced by many photographers: how to block different amounts of light without physically altering your gear.
-Variable ND filters let you turn a ring on the filter itself to adjust its light-blocking power, so there’s no need to buy multiple filters or attempt filter stacking.
+You see, purchasing several neutral-density filters (and then switching them in the field) can be both expensive and inconvenient, so variable ND filters let you turn a ring on the filter itself to adjust its light-blocking power.
+That way, there’s no need to buy multiple filters or attempt filter stacking.

 - A great way to explore variable ND filters without spending too much money

 - Very versatile, with adjustments from 2 to 8 stops of light

 - Build quality isn’t as good as more expensive options

 - Overall image sharpness is lacking